-The belief that the Scales of Justice are balanced when delivering the rule of Law, for me was never previously in doubt, or something to question!
+The belief that the Scales of Justice are balanced when delivering the rule of Law, for me was never in doubt, or something to question!
 I grew up believing that 'good' outweighed 'bad' and criminals, especially violent cold blooded killers, were 'not above the Will of God or beyond the Rule of Law!'

 Justice would always prevail...the Law 'rights' the 'wrongs' in Society and punishes the 'wrongdoers!'
 But, behind this rosy ideology is a stark reality...Justice is not always that straight forward.
 Sadly, this reality is often the experience of many murder victims' families who find themselves thrown into the bewildering world of the Criminal Justice System.
 The guilt of a person charged is ultimately decided by a Jury of 12 men good and true, who must consider their decision...'beyond reasonable doubt!'
 However, some Jury verdicts defy belief, especially an Acquittal that is a 'perverse verdict'.
 This is where a person is acquitted, against all the evidence presented, pointing to their guilt?